You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 What's Being Built in South Charlotte Right Now?

-Two new schools funded by a $2.5 billion bond are under construction, and they'll open this fall.
-Cato Ridge Middle School — a $73 million, three-story campus near Ballantyne — and a new elementary on Park Road will be the first buildings to welcome students from the largest school construction bond in North Carolina history.
-Both are designed to fix overcrowding that's been building for years in south Charlotte classrooms.
+Two new schools funded by a $2.5 billion bond open this fall: Cato Ridge Middle School, a $73 million three-story campus near Ballantyne, and a new elementary on Park Road.
+They're the first buildings from the largest school construction bond in North Carolina history, built to fix years of overcrowding in south Charlotte classrooms.

 Cato Ridge Middle School

 Closer to uptown, there's a new elementary going up on Park Road, near the border of SouthPark (28209) and Dilworth (28203).
-CMS Superintendent Crystal Hill recommended moving 829 students currently at Marie G. Davis K-8 and Dilworth Elementary into the new building.
-It'll open at about 85% capacity — which gives room to grow without needing another expansion right away.
-Your child's path from here goes to Sedgefield Middle, then Myers Park High and Harding University High.
+In May 2025, CMS Superintendent Crystal Hill recommended moving 829 students currently at Marie G. Davis K-8 and Dilworth Elementary into the new building.
+The board approved the plan that June.
+(Hill was placed on administrative leave in June 2026; the boundary plan isn't affected.)
+One naming wrinkle worth knowing: the Dilworth Elementary name moves with the students to the new Park Road campus.
+It'll open at about 85% capacity, which gives room to grow without needing another expansion right away.
+Your child's path from here goes to Sedgefield Middle, then on to Myers Park High or Harding University High, depending on your address.

 | Cato Ridge Middle | Park Road Elementary | |